Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

-The reverse Markov transitions that maximise the probability of the training data are used to train a diffusion model.
-Training in practice is similar to reducing the variational upper bound on the negative log probability.
-Because this configuration is extremely similar to VAE, we may apply the variational lower limit to optimise the negative log-likelihood.
+In the above equation, $\theta$ denotes the neural network's parameters.
+Sohl-Dickstein et al.~\cite{sohl2015deep} has noted that when $\beta_t$ in the variance schedule is small enough, then the conditional probability $p_\theta(\mathbf{x}_{t-1} \vert \mathbf{x}_t)$ is well-approximated as a Gaussian distribution.
+This entails that the underlying neural network can directly learn to predict the mean and variance parameters of this distribution.
+In DDPM, the forward or diffusion process imitates a Markov chain that follows the variance schedule to gradually add Gaussian noise to the data.
+Hence, the reverse Markov transitions that maximize the probability of the training data are used to train the diffusion model.
+The model training in practice is similar to reducing the variational upper bound on the negative log probability.
+Because this is similar to VAE, we may apply the variational lower bound to optimize the negative log-likelihood.